 - Have you been sick recently?

 - Do you want to use the bathroom before we start?

-A lot of this information can be elicited in casual conversation when you first meet your partner for the day, to make it feel less like an interrogation.
-I try to always get my partner holding a glass of water by the time we get down to serious negotiation, regardless of whether they said they are thirsty.
+A lot of this information can be elicited in casual conversation when you first meet your partner for the day; it doesn't have to be an interrogation.
+I like to negotiate over tea, or with water in hand, to encourage hydration.

 I want to know as much as I can about my bottom's body before putting it under stress.
 Some questions I like to ask new partners include:

 - ...recent or old injuries that still bother you, even occasionally?